 This framework facilitates the development of microservices as part of a container-based architecture.

 Scalability and cloud support provide highly secure, feature-rich, performance-driven dot NET Core microservices.
-Developers of .NET program can build efficient .NET microservices with Azure Cloud technology.
+Developers of the .NET program can build efficient .NET microservices with Azure Cloud technology.

 With .NET Core, developers can create apps for any platform, whether it be Windows or macOS.
 It supports Linux as well as all other technologies.
 In addition to supporting Docker Containers, microservices built with Docker are advantageous for developers as containers and microservices work well together.